waringer/eufy-security-webclient/README.md

 ### API Endpoints
 - **GET /health**: Health check endpoint returning server status and configuration
-- **GET /config**: Get current transcoding configuration
+- **GET /config**: Get current configuration
-- **POST /config**: Update transcoding configuration (JSON body)
+- **POST /config**: Update configuration (JSON body)
 - **GET /:serialNumber.mp4**: Video transcoding stream endpoint (e.g., `/T8410P11234567890.mp4`)
 - **GET /quit**: Gracefully shut down the server
 - **Static files**: All files in `/public` are served at the root path

-### Using the Static Web UI Only
-If you do not need video streaming or transcoding, you can use the files in the `public` folder directly as a static web UI.
-You can open `public/index.html` in your browser via the `file://` protocol or serve the folder with any static web server.
-Device management and status features will work as long as you connect to a running eufy-security-ws server.

-**Note**: The video feature requires the proxy server (`server.js`) for transcoding and will not function without it.

-If you use the static files directly, you can edit the fallback configuration in `main.js` (lines 60-72 in the catch block) to set the correct WebSocket server URL and transcoding proxy URL for your environment.
+### WebSocket API
+The server provides a JSON-based WebSocket API at `ws://localhost:3001/api` for:
+- Real-time device status updates
+- Camera control commands
+- Event notifications (motion, person detection)

+See [ws-api.js](ws-api.js) for the complete API specification.

 ## Development

 ### Debug Mode
-Enable debug mode by setting `debugMode = true` at the top of `public/main.js` to see detailed console logs and additional debug information in the UI.
+Enable client debug mode by setting `debugMode = true` at the top of `public/main.js` to see detailed console logs and additional debug information in the UI.
+For the server, set or change the `LOGGINGLEVEL` environment variable.

 ### Architecture
 The project follows a modular architecture:

+**Backend (Node.js):**
+- **server.js**: Main entry point, initializes all modules
+- **eufy-client.js**: Integration with eufy-security-client library
-- **server.js**: Express server that handles ffmpeg transcoding
+- **transcode.js**: FFmpeg transcoding engine
-- **ws-client.js**: WebSocket client handling communication with eufy-security-ws
+- **ws-api.js**: WebSocket API server for JSON-based communication
+- **rest.js**: REST API and HTTP server with static file serving
+- **utils.js**: Configuration management and logging utilities

+**Frontend (Browser):**
+- **main.js**: Application initialization and configuration
+- **ui.js**: UI event handlers and DOM manipulation
 - **video.js**: Video player implementation using Media Source Extensions (MSE)
+- **ws-client.js**: WebSocket client for server communication
-- **ui.js**: UI event handlers and DOM manipulation
+- **index.html/css**: UI structure and styling
-- **main.js**: Application initialization and configuration

-All client-side code, comments, and variables are in English.
+All code, comments, and variables are in English.
 The UI labels and messages are also in English by default.

 ## Notes
-- **A running eufy-security-ws server is required!** This client connects to it for all device operations.
+- **Direct Eufy Cloud connection**: This server connects directly to the Eufy Cloud using your credentials.
+No separate eufy-security-ws server is needed.
-- **Only one device can be streamed at a time** per proxy instance.
+- **Only one device can be streamed at a time** per server instance.
 If multiple clients try to access different devices simultaneously, the second request will be rejected with a 409 Conflict error.
+- **Persistent authentication**: Eufy authentication tokens are stored in `data/persistent.json` and persist across restarts.
-- For production deployments, adjust environment variables for optimal performance and quality
+- For production deployments, adjust configuration settings for optimal performance and quality
 - ffmpeg is automatically installed in the Docker image
-- The client automatically falls back to default URLs if the health check endpoint is unavailable
 - Configuration changes made via the web UI are persisted to `data/config.json` and survive restarts

 ## Troubleshooting

 ### Video not playing
-- Ensure eufy-security-ws server is running and accessible
-- Check that the EUFY_WS_URL environment variable is correctly set
 - Verify ffmpeg is installed (for local installations)
 - Check browser console for errors
 - If you get a 409 error, another device is currently streaming - wait until it finishes
+- Ensure the selected device supports video streaming

 ### Connection issues
-- Verify the WebSocket URL in the configuration
+- Verify Eufy credentials in `data/config.json` are correct
-- Check firewall settings for ports 3000 (eufy-security-ws) and 3001 (web client)
+- Check server logs for authentication errors
-- Ensure the eufy-security-ws server is properly authenticated with Eufy Cloud
+- Ensure port 3001 is not blocked by firewall
+- For 2FA-enabled accounts, you may need to disable 2FA temporarily or use app-specific passwords

 ### Performance issues
 - Adjust TRANSCODING_PRESET to a faster preset (e.g., `superfast` or `ultrafast`)